Azure/azure-policy/README.md

 - Microsoft.Storage/storageAccounts/blobServices/containers

-The storage team is working on implementing Azure Policy on its dataplane operations to address this scenario.
-This is expected to first be available in the middle of 2020.
+The storage team is working on implementing blob public access control on storage account to address this scenario.
+This is expected to first be available in August 2020.

 Note that Azure policies for dataplane operations of certain targeted resource providers is also under active development.